sbb-design-systems/lyne-design-tokens/README.md

 ## Usage

 Have a look at the dist folder inside node_modules: `./node_modules/lyne-design-tokens/dist/`.
-There you will find the different variables files which you can import to and use in your project.
+There you will find the different variables files which you can import and use in your project.

 ## Development